TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/New-B1Service.md

 ```

 ### -Description
-The description of the new BloxOneDDI Service
+The description of the new Infoblox Portal Service

 ```yaml
 Type: String